vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 ### How to uninstall Microsoft Defender for Endpoint on Linux Servers

-Create uninstallation YAML file (for example: /etc/ansible/playbooks/uninstall_mdatp.yml) which uses mde_installer.sh.
+First, create an uninstallation YAML file (for example: /etc/ansible/playbooks/uninstall_mdatp.yml) which uses `mde_installer.sh`.
 You can also download the file directly from [GitHub](/defender-endpoint/linux-support-events)

 ```bash